Much Better Adventures

 The climb up Papagaio Peak involves a strenuous, steep ascent, occasionally with the use of ropes to tackle the muddy, overgrown terrain.
 You should be comfortable with your fitness level if you wish to join this hike – otherwise, you can always join the group later and enjoy a lie-in while you wait for the others to return from the trek.

-Please note that any snorkelling is optional (using your own gear) and not guided, so you must be able to swim and be comfortable in the water if you decided to pursue this activity.
+Please note that any snorkelling and swimming is optional (using your own gear) and not guided, so you must be able to swim and be comfortable in the water if you decided to pursue this activity.

 The climate of São Tomé and Príncipe is tropical, with a long rainy season lasting nine months, from September through May, interrupted by a short dry period called Gravanito, which occurs during the months of December to February, when the trip is scheduled to run.
 A three-month dry season called Gravana then lasts from June through to August.
 The climate is hot and humid throughout the year, with average temperatures around 30°C (86°F) from January to April and slightly lower from June to August.
 Both islands are covered with impenetrable forest, so it's not unusual to have some mist and cloudy skies.